NEW ZEALAND & THE HOLOCAUST

 Initially farmers in the lower North Island, the Deckstons moved to Wellington when farm life became too onerous.
 They acquired a number of businesses and properties - and 20 years after first arriving in New Zealand they had accumulated enough wealth to help others.

 As Annie and Max were childless, they decided to set up an orphanage for Jewish children.
-The Deckstons brought 20 orphans to New Zealand (including, amongst them, relatives from Bialystok, Poland) – the first 8 in 1935 and a further 12 in 1937.
-They accommodated them in a large property in Wellington and raised them in a Jewish environment.
+The Deckstons brought 20 orphans to New Zealand (including, amongst them, relatives from Bialystok, Poland) – the first eight in 1935 and a further 12 in 1937.

-The children who came to the Deckston Orphanage all survived.
+The children who came to the Deckston orphanage all survived.
 Some assimilated fully into New Zealand life, while others moved to Australia (where there was a large Jewish community from Bialystok).

 Initially farmers in the lower North Island, the Deckstons moved to Wellington when farm life became too onerous.
 They acquired a number of businesses and properties - and 20 years after first arriving in New Zealand they had accumulated enough wealth to help others.

 As Annie and Max were childless, they decided to set up an orphanage for Jewish children.
-The Deckstons brought 20 orphans to New Zealand (including, amongst them, relatives from Bialystok, Poland) – the first 8 in 1935 and a further 12 in 1937.
-They accommodated them in a large property in Wellington and raised them in a Jewish environment.
+The Deckstons brought 20 orphans to New Zealand (including, amongst them, relatives from Bialystok, Poland) – the first eight in 1935 and a further 12 in 1937.

-The children who came to the Deckston Orphanage all survived.
+The children who came to the Deckston orphanage all survived.
 Some assimilated fully into New Zealand life, while others moved to Australia (where there was a large Jewish community from Bialystok).

-Testimony of Deckston child Eileen Silestean ( Chaya Sierota) read by her daughter Lisa Silestean.
+Testimony of Deckston child Eileen Silestean ( Chaya Sierota)

 New Zealand's Kindertransportees